This task will involve understanding the use way in which

 Write an example program that does not mangle its member function names

 Give an example of a program that does mangle its member function.

-- Use g++ to get the mangled name of the function.
+Use g++ to get the mangled name of a function in your program.
 What is the mangled name?

-- Use c++filt to get the de-mangled name of the function.
+Use c++filt to get the de-mangled name of the function in your program.
 What is the demangled name?